MicrosoftDocs/biztalk-docs/biztalk/core/how-to-create-schemas-that-use-other-schemas.md

 ---
 description: "Learn more about: How to Create Schemas That Use Other Schemas"
-title: "How to Create Schemas That Use Other Schemas | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Create Schemas That Use Other Schemas" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: ff0bcd9a-6c66-4c3b-bd41-64047a7c8392
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Create Schemas That Use Other Schemas
 XML Schema definition (XSD) language provides three different but related mechanisms for using one schema within another schema.
 These mechanisms are importing a schema, including a schema, and redefining a schema.
 For a brief summary of these mechanisms and how they differ, see [Schemas That Use Other Schemas](../core/schemas-that-use-other-schemas.md).
 For detailed information, see [XSD Resources on the Web](../core/xsd-resources-on-the-web.md) for links to the XSD primer and specifications.